Wednesday, December 03, 2025

 Sunday, April 13, 2025

-In these supposed times of ‘cost of living challenges’ Canadian dietician Abbey Sharp says eggs are an easy, inexpensive protein to lean on during times of economic uncertainty.
-She says a single egg has about 6 grams of protein.
-It is also a complete source of protein, which means it contains all nine essential amino acids our body can’t make on its own.
+In these times of supposed‘cost of living challenges’ there are many choices to be made, including effective ways to eat well.
+Canadian dietician Abbey Sharp says eggs are an easy, inexpensive protein to lean on during times of economic uncertainty.
+She confirms that a single egg has about 6 grams of protein.
+It is also a complete source of protein, containing all nine essential amino acids our bodies can’t make on their own.
 Eggs are also a healthy source of Vitamin A and D, iron, choline and other nutrients.
+Often the choice is simple: meet your living costs or support lifestyle choices, such as holidays or bigger and better gadgets!

 Friday, April 11, 2025